aaatipamula-work/notes/topics/llms_and_ai.md

         A wrapper around the setup of a query or chat engine.
 The class simply creates an index for a query and chat engine to be initiated.
 Class methods are then used to generate the Chat engine and the Query engine.

         Args:
-        url: URL connection string for the SQLAlchemey engine.
+        url: URL connection string for the SQLAlchemy engine.
 Refer to SQLAlchemy docs for more information.
         tables: Tables to include within the database.
         query_string: An example question to ask the engine to identify the context.
         debug: add logging for debugging